-The first two blogs in this series focused on the first element of the Leader193 Way for young adults: Find Your Breath.
+The first two blogs in this series focused on the first element of the Ice Cold Leader process for young adults: Find Your Breath.
 This concept represents the ability to acknowledge emotions and act on them consciously.
 Find Your Breath is the building block for all great leaders and individual performers.
 If you ignore this part of leadership and individual performance your actions will be random and so will your results.

 Once you Find Your Breath, what’s next?
 Next, we need to focus on action.
 And now that you know how to Find Your Breath, the action you focus on will be conscious based on the situation at hand.